dicttools

 In default, only an array with nested dictionary is flatten.
 Instead, parameter

-can be specified to flatten any array.
+forcecan be specified to flatten any array.

 Warning

-, this function accepts only dictionary.
+Different from jsontools.flatten, this function accepts only dictionary.

 An empty dictionary disappears after being flatten.
-When use force = True
+When use force = True, an empty array disappears after being flatten.

 flatten(json.loads("""{ "name": "John", "address": { "streetAddress": "21 2nd Street", "city": "New York", }, "phoneNumbers": [ { "type": "home", "number": "212 555-1234" }, { "type": "office", "number": "646 555-4567" } ], "children": [], "spouse": null }""")) # {'name': 'John', # ('address', 'streetAddress'): '21 2nd Street', # ('address', 'city'): 'New York', # (('phoneNumbers', 0), 'type'): 'home', # (('phoneNumbers', 0), 'number'): '212 555-1234', # (('phoneNumbers', 1), 'type'): 'office', # (('phoneNumbers', 1), 'number'): '646 555-4567', # 'children': [], # 'spouse': None}